CATEGORIES OF MEMBERSHIP

 15. SUGGESTIONS BOOK

 A Suggestions Book shall be available for the use of all Members or they may submit their suggestions to the General Manager/Club Secretary in writing by way of a hard copy or by email.
-Any suggestions so put forward shall be produced for inspection by the Board at each Board meeting and their response shall be recorded in the Suggestions Book and advised to the Member who submitted the suggestion.
+Any suggestions so put forward shall be produced for inspection by the Board at each Board meeting and the Board’s response shall be recorded in the Suggestions Book and advised to the Member who submitted the suggestion.

 16. CLUBHOUSE PREMISES AND COURSE

 i) No person shall take away, or permit to be taken away from the Club premises under any pretext whatever, or damage or destroy any newspaper, pamphlet, book or other article, which is the property of the Club.

 ii) No paper, notice or placard, written or printed, shall be put up in the Clubhouse or on the course without the sanction of the General Manager/Club Secretary.
 A notice posted by the General Manager/Club Secretary may not be altered, defaced or removed.